Stabilising after an exceptional period of rapid growth, the IOPC wanted to bring renewed priority to learning.

 “The project has opened the door to do more, and got the organisation to a point of shifting mind-set, to be open to learning and so the 70:20:10 model is now landing”

 “One key thing that Clare brought to us was how she looked at things through a different lens.
-Over the six months she worked with us we saw changes in behaviour that we could identify as the start of cultural change.
-We could identify this as the start of change”.
+Over the six months she worked with us we saw changes in behaviour that we could identify as the start of cultural change”.

 I was then asked by IOPC to undertake an organisation wide cultural diagnostic, which resulted in the launch of a coaching programme.